vennela600/FIRST-PROJECT/README.md

+#   FIRST-PROJECT
-#  This is my FIRST-PROJECT in Git.
+This is my FIRST-PROJECT in Git.